porchcode/geezer/index.md

-We've been building apps for far too long to be bothered with convincing you that we know what you're doing and that you should listen to us.
+We've been building apps for far too long to be bothered with convincing you that we know what we're doing and that you should listen to us.
 Do it or don't.
 Don't care.

 If you want to build robust, scalable, performant apps for Android, iOS, Linux, macOS, Web, and Windows AND have a laugh while you're at it, then use geezer.
 Or don't.
 Don't care.